ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

 leads to significant heating, leading to flattening of the distribution function.

-The questions remains: what is the signature of stochastic particle orbits on the distribution function?
-Is it possible to develop Poincare type plots using the distribution function?
+Questions: What are the signatures of stochastic particle orbits on the distribution function?
+Is it possible to develop Poincare type plots (or other unambiguous signatures) using the distribution function?
 Is there a self-consistent formulation, in which the distribution function feeds current to the fields?
 These topics will be explored later.